Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Edward Joseph Mahoney came into the world on March 21, 1949, in Brooklyn, New York City.
 He grew up in a large Irish Catholic family and spent most of his childhood in Levittown and later in Plainedge on Long Island.
 His teenage years were shaped by Queens, street culture, and an early love for music.

 He began singing on street corners at just 11 years old.
-As a teenager, he played in local rock bands — not because it seemed like a career path, but because he simply couldn’t stop.
-He graduated from Island Trees High School in 1967, though the road there wasn’t smooth.
+As a teenager, he played in local rock bands – not because it seemed like a career path, but because he simply could not stop.
+He graduated from Island Trees High School in 1967, though the road there was not smooth.

 Following Family Into the NYPD